tu-delft-library/rdm101-book/_sources/modules/after.md

 <img src="https://the-turing-way.netlify.app/_images/road-to-reproducibility.svg" alt="Beautiful"/>

-_Fig.
-141 Road to Reproducibility.
+_This is the Road to Reproducibility.
 The Turing Way project illustration by Scriberia._ Used under a CC-BY 4.0 licence.
-DOI: 10.5281/zenodo.3332807.
+DOI: [10.5281/zenodo.3332807](10.5281/zenodo.3332807).
 :::

 :::{grid-item}
 :columns: 8
 :class: sd-fs-3
-We hope that you have enjoyed following the course and that you feel prepared to implement best practices of RDM in your research project!
+We hope you  enjoyed the course, and you feel prepared to implement RDM best practices in your research project!
 <!--
 ```{button-ref} modules/module1
 :ref-type: doc